 9. How do I find a job on campus?

-All of the jobs are online on the Applicant Tracking System (ATS).
-Follow the steps below to apply online for a job on campus or off campus at an approved community service agency:
+- All jobs are available online through our Applicant Tracking System (ATS) software.
+Follow the steps below to apply for a job on campus or off campus at an approved community service agency:

 - Visit https://www.indstate.edu/student-employment